Piotr Alberti: Creativity

 In 1945, after demobilization, Alberti returned to work in LenIZO.
 For the first time he took part in Art exhibition in 1938.
 Since 1951 Alberti was a permanent exhibitor of the Leningrad Art exhibitions, where he showed his work among with works by the leading masters of fine arts of Leningrad.
 He painted portraits, landscapes, genre scenes, still lifes.
 Among his works of 1950 - early 1960s were «Chess Players» (1951), «Flowers» (1956), «The Anichkov Bridge», «Asphalt laying workers», «A Young woman in a Boat» (all 1959), «Still Life with Palette», «A Portrait of a Man», «A Portrait of wife» (all 1960).

 In 1957, Alberti was admitted to the Union of Leningrad artists.
 In 1958 he married a second time on A. Sharanovich (died 1966).
 In 1960–1970, Alberti some times worked in House of creativity «Staraya Ladoga», visited North Caucasus and House of creativity on the Senezh Lake.
 In the years of 1970–1980 he participated in exhibitions of contemporary Soviet Art in Japan in the Gikosso gallery.
 In 1989–1992 his works were exhibited at the exhibitions and auctions of Russian paintings L'École de Leningrad and others in France, Belgium, United Kingdom.

 His painting style was distinguished by a broad painting, vivid colors, energetic separate swab.
 Alberti often uses impasto style of blending paints and intricate texture of canvas.
 This is especially true of his later still lifes with fruits and flowers.
 Alberti attached great importance to the painting from the life.
 While working on the genre composition, he painted numerous nature studies, many of which have independent artistic value.

 In the 1950s – early 1960s his leading genre was the portrait.
 Later Alberti often turned to genre composition and landscape painting.
 Among the best known works created in this period were genre paintings «Pioneers», «Girlfriends», «Veranda» (all 1961), «The Lesson of Labor», «Children» (1964), as well as landscapes «Young Aspen» (1968), «The Lake» (1974), and still lifes «Autumn.
 Still Life» (1972), «Joinery Workshop» (1976).

 Since the late 1970s, Alberti was particularly keen on working in the genre of still life.
 He made a varied sets, but most often it was his favorite peonies, juicy watermelon, an easel with brushes and paints.
 Among the works of this period were «Still Life» (1977), «Still Life with Melon», «Peonies and Cherries on a Tray» (both 1980), «Peonies» (1991), «Still Life with Watermelon» (1992).

-Piotr Filipovich Alberti died on October 7, 1994 in Saint Petersburg in the eighty-first year of life.
+Alberti died on October 7, 1994, in Saint Petersburg in the eighty-first year of life.
 His paintings reside in art museums and private collections in Russia, Finland, in the U.S., Japan, Germany, England, Belgium, France, and other countries.